Consistent with other jurisdictions and scientific publications, the Department of Health and Social Services refers to monkeypox as MPOX.

 - human-to-human through close contact with respiratory droplets, skin lesions or contaminated objects from an infected person.

-If you have monkeypox symptoms, find out if you should get tested:
+If you have MPOX symptoms, find out if you should get tested:

 - contact your health care provider;